storopoli/storopoli.github.io/content/posts/2024-01-30-sudoku/index.md

 ///
 /// ## Returns
 ///
-/// Retuns a `Vec<u8>` representing all cell's indices that are conflicting
+/// Returns a `Vec<u8>` representing all cell's indices that are conflicting
 /// with the current Sudoku board. pub fn get_all_conflicting_cells(current_sudoku: &SudokuState) -> Vec<u8> {
     let filled: Vec<u8> = current_sudoku